 It also includes communication channels and decision-making relationships between those hierarchies and departments.
 According to this model, the structure is a transactional factor.

 The next transaction is the factor system.
-It refers to rules and regulations, procedures, policies.
+So, It refers to rules and regulations, procedures, policies.
 It also helps employees to function in an organization.

 These are very basic factors of change.
 This requires a complete understanding of the existing system before initiating any organizational change.

 Transactional systems are the company’s databases.
-Plain information and records of the company’s daily transactions are collected and kept.
+So, Plain information and records of the company’s daily transactions are collected and kept.